 Four.
-The conflicts of interest established for the other members of the Prosecution Service will also be applicable to the General Prosecutor, without prejudice to any powers or duties conferred thereon by other provisions of equal rank.
+The conflicts of interest established for the other members of the Prosecution Service will also be applicable to the Prosecutor General, without prejudice to any powers or duties conferred thereon by other provisions of equal rank.

 Five.
-The General Prosecutor's remuneration will be identical to that of the Chief Justice of the Supreme Court.
+The Prosecutor General's remuneration will be identical to that of the Chief Justice of the Supreme Court.

 Six.
-If the General Prosecutor is appointed from among the members of the Corps of Public Prosecutors, the appointment will entail a special service leave of absence for the duration.
+If the Prosecutor General is appointed from among the members of the Prosecution Profession, the appointment will entail a special service leave of absence for the duration.

+CHAPTER II

-Chapter II - Public prosecutors, categories and posting
+Professional prosecutors, categories and posting

-The Corps of Public Prosecutors comprises a number of categories of prosecutors who form a single, hierarchically organised body.
+The Prosecution Profession comprises a number of categories of prosecutors who form a single, hierarchically organised body.

 One.
-Public prosecutors are afforded the same status, honours, categories and remuneration as members of the Judiciary.
+Professional prosecutors are afforded the same status, honours, categories and remuneration as members of the Bench.

 Two.
-At official events, representatives of the Prosecution Service will be ranked immediately after members of the Judiciary.
+At official events, representatives of the Prosecution Service will be ranked immediately after members of the Bench.